 - Competitive rates: Payoff charges competitive interest rates, especially for well-qualified borrowers.
-Its rates are in line with other lenders, such as BestEgg and SoFi, and lower than big bank lenders like Marcus, TD Bank, or Discover.
+Its rates are in line with other top lenders, such as Laurel Road and SoFi.

-- Holistic money approach: Payoff offers support through tools and assessments to look at your larger money picture, including how your stress and personality affect your finances.
+- Holistic approach to managing money: Payoff offers support through tools and assessments to look at your larger money picture, including how your stress and personality affect your finances.
 It also offers quarterly check-ins by phone during your first year.

-- Free FICO score updates: You’ll get a free update on your FICO score every month.
+- Free monthly FICO score updates: You’ll get a free update on your FICO score every month.
 Payoff claims that its users see an average credit score increase of 40 points within the first four months, so this perk is a helpful way to monitor your own progress.
 Remember, though, many factors influence your credit score, so your experience may vary.

-- Not available in all states: Currently, Payoff personal loans are not available in Massachusetts, Mississippi, Nebraska, Nevada, and West Virginia.
+- Not available in all states: Currently, Payoff personal loans are not available in Massachusetts, Mississippi, Nebraska, and Nevada.